Wimmics/KGnoVis/Presentation code - dev.md

-The LDViz library is a javascript library created in order to facilitate the creation of SPARQL graphs.
+This library is a javascript library created in order to facilitate the creation of SPARQL graphs.
 When used, a website page is temporarily created, allowing the user to post a SPARQL request, and obtain the results in a table and in a graph results.
 Later, a graph pattern will be added to the page.

 This presentation focus on the code, and is directed toward a Javascript developper.